dahlia/fedify/docs/install.md

 ---
-nav_order: 2
-metas:
 description: How to install Fedify.
+prev:
+  text: What is Fedify?
+  link: ./intro.md
+next:
+  text: Tutorial
+  link: ./tutorial.md
 ---
 Installation
 ============